A2-Planar Algebras II: Planar Modules: -Planar Algebras

-An $A_2$-planar $i,j$-tangle $T$ with an internal disc $D_l$ with $i_l,j_l = i',j'$ vertices on its boundary can be composed with another $A_2$-planar $i',j'$-tangle $S$, which has external disc $D'$ such that the orientations of the vertices on its boundary are consistent with those of $D_l$, giving a new $i,j$-tangle $T \circ_l S$, by inserting the $A_2$-tangle $S$ inside the inner disc $D_l$ of $T$ such that the vertices on the outer disc of $S$ coincide with those on the disc $D_l$ and the regions marked by $\ast$ also coincide.
-The boundary of the disc $D_l$ is then removed, and the strings are smoothed if necessary.
-We let $\widetilde{\mathcal{P}}$ be the collection of all diffeomorphism classes of such $A_2$-planar tangles, with composition defined as above.
-The $A_2$-planar operad $\mathcal{P}$ is the quotient of $\widetilde{\mathcal{P}}$ by the Kuperberg relations K1-K3 below, which are relations on a local part of the diagram:
+An $A_2$-planar $\sigma$-tangle $T$ with an internal disc $D_l$ with pattern $\sigma_l = \sigma'$ can be composed with an $A_2$-planar $\sigma'$-tangle $S$ with external disc $D'$ and $\ast_{D'}=\ast_{D_l}$, giving a new $\sigma$-tangle $T \circ_l S$, by inserting the $A_2$-tangle $S$ inside the inner disc $D_l$ of $T$ such that the vertices on the outer disc of $S$ coincide with those on the disc $D_l$ and the regions marked by $\ast$ also coincide.
+The boundary of the disc $D_l$ is removed, and the strings smoothed if necessary.
+Let $\widetilde{\mathcal{P}}$ be the collection of all diffeomorphism classes of such $A_2$-planar tangles, with composition defined as above.
+The $A_2$-planar operad $\mathcal{P}$ is the quotient of $\widetilde{\mathcal{P}}$ by the Kuperberg relations K1-K3 below, which are relations on a local part of the diagram: \\ \end{minipage}

 \end{minipage}

 \end{minipage}